CJHunter91/CC_Solitiare/readme.md

   -game knows when all the cards are stacked(win)

 Extensions
-  -potententialluy use select to move the cards -implement ui
+  -potententially use select to move the cards -implement ui
   -implement drag and drop
   -have card backs in the row of cards